 There’s still tension though and things can always change quickly.

-Get insurance!
-Even if you are only going on a short trip, you should always travel with insurance.
+Have you sorted your Travel Insurance?
+Even if you’re going on a short trip, it is always a good idea to travel with insurance.
 Have fun while visiting South Korea, but take it from someone who has racked up $1000’s on insurance claims, it is a good idea to get it sorted before you leave home!

 To find out why we recommend World Nomads, check out our World Nomads Insurance review.